kripken/ammo.js/README.markdown

   * Each call to |new X()| will leak.
 We have not integrated C++ memory management with the JavaScript GC yet.

+  * Functions that return an entire object, like |btQuaternion someFunc()|, will return a reference to a static object held inside the binding function.
+That means that you cannot call the binding function multiple times and still use the values - you must copy them.

 Reporting Issues
 ================